tutorial

 }

-Compile your package and launch the node with Foxglove Studio open.
+Compile your package and launch the node with Foxglove open.
 In a new terminal, run $ rosparam set /robot_node/max_speed 2.0 to change the max_speed parameter of the node.

 Summary